Process Verification vs Process Validation: What’s the Difference?

 First, I want to note that process verification and validation are not the same thing as design verification and validation.
 The latter are performed as part of design controls, and have their own specific definitions and steps.

-What is process verification according to the QSR?
+What is process verification according?

 To verify that a process is working, you need to be able to provide some type of objective evidence—from a test or measurement, for instance—that proves the outcome of the process meets your specified requirements.